Benintendi lifts Red Sox over Pirates 5-3 in post-Ortiz era

 UP NEXT

-Pirates: RHP Jameson Taillon has a 5-4 record and 3.38 ERA in 18 starts with the Pirates.
+Pirates: RHP Jameson Taillon is on the hill Wednesday after the series' takes an off day Tuesday.
+He has a 5-4 record and 3.38 ERA in 18 starts with the Pirates.